-We launched the Academy9 Programme in August 2015 to maximise the benefit of the A9 dualling by infusing elements of the various activities involved into the education curriculum and increasing awareness of STEM (science, technology, engineering and mathematics) and civil engineering-related careers with the goal of getting local pupils ready for the local jobs which the programme will create.
-To date, some 240 pupils from 13 primary schools and 80 S3 pupils from three high schools along the A9 corridor have been introduced to the programme.
-Meanwhile, in order to keep residents and local businesses up to date on developments, regular newsletters have been published and local events, public exhibitions and drop in sessions have been held throughout 2015.
+We launched the Academy9 Programme to maximise the benefit of the A9 dualling by infusing elements of the various activities involved into the education curriculum and increasing awareness of STEM (science, technology, engineering and mathematics) and civil engineering-related careers, with the goal of getting pupils ready for the local jobs which the programme will create.
+Since the launch of the programme in August 2015, events have been held with over 2,600 students and 400 teachers in schools along the length of the A9.